February 24(25), June 26, October 26

-We believe that the divine presence is everywhere and “that in every place the eyes of God are watching the good and the wicked” (Prov.
+We believe that the divine presence is everywhere and “that in every place the eyes of the Lord are watching the good and the wicked” (Prov.
 15:3).
-But beyond the least doubt we should believe this to be especially true when we celebrate the Divine Office.
+But beyond the least doubt we should believe this to be especially true when we celebrate the divine office.

-We must always remember, therefore, what the prophet says: “Serve the Holy One with reverence” (Ps.
+We must always remember, therefore, what the Prophet says: “Serve the Lord with fear” (Ps.
 2:11), and again “Sing praise wisely” (Ps.
-47:8); and “in the presence of the angels I will sing to you” (Ps.
-138:1).
-Let us consider, then, how we ought to sing the psalms in such a way that our minds are in harmony with our voices.
+46:8); and “In the presence of the angels I will sing to you” (Ps.
+137:1).
+Let us consider, then, how we ought to behave in the presence of God and his angels and let us stand to sing the psalms in such a way that our minds are in harmony with our voices.

 To be attentive is to be conscious, the mind withdrawn from thought, imagination, expectation.
 Consciousness is attention naked, a mind not analysing or judging.
 As we learn how to pray wisely and with reverence, we are becoming conscious.
 Reverence and wisdom are at home in a conscious mind.

 Attention now is also attention embodied.
 As we pray the psalms in this attentive way, in voice and body, our experience of the psalms is itself embodied.
 When we are conscious, we are also embodied.

 Attention can be the portal of God, the way in which grace moves into the whole of us, wherever we may be – inside the oratory and outside.
 A single-pointed focus is indeed the only thing needed: on voices at prayer, on the mantra, your foot on the earth, that feeling as it stirs, that leaf on a tree, the sound of a bird, the smile on a face.
 When we are attentive, we are moved with the grace in that moment.
 A community that does not practice attention is not graceful, it is not loving.
 It is not a community.